Front & York: Usage and impact

 The building is residential.
 Upon completion, the building will contain 320 rental apartments and 408 condominiums.
 The building will be the largest in DUMBO when completed.
 Norman Oder, writing for The Bridge, speculated that it could increase the neighborhood's population by as much as 25%.
 The increase in population is expected to impact the York street station of the New York City Subway.

+The building has several retail tenants, including a restaurant, a veterinary practice, and a daycare.